MoeHamoud/android-interview-questions/README.md

 * **How The Android Image Loading Library Glide and Fresco Works?** - [Learn from here](https://blog.mindorks.com/how-the-android-image-loading-library-glide-and-fresco-works-962bc9d1cc40)

+    - Checks if the image with that URL key is available in the memory cache or not.
+    - If present in the memory cache, it just shows the bitmap by taking it from the memory cache.
+    - If not present in the memory cache, it checks in the disk cache.
+    - If present in the disk cache, it loads the bitmap from the disk, also puts it in the memory cache and load the bitmap into the view.
+    - If not present in the disk cache, it downloads the image from the network, puts it in the disk cache, also puts it in the memory cache and load the bitmap into the view.

 * **Difference between Schedulers.io() and Schedulers.computation() in RxJava.**

+    - Schedulers.computation() – This schedular can be used to perform CPU-intensive operations like processing huge data, bitmap processing etc., The number of threads created using this scheduler completely depends on number CPU cores available.
+    - Schedulers.io() – This is used to perform non-CPU-intensive operations like making network calls, reading disc/files, database operations, etc., This maintains a pool of threads.

 * **Why do we use the Dependency Injection Framework like Dagger in Android?** - [Learn from here](https://blog.mindorks.com/why-do-we-use-the-dependency-injection-framework-in-android)

+    Consider, that when we have to create a lot of objects which are dependent on many other objects in our project, it becomes tough when the project becomes bigger.
+With the code base increasing, we might need some good external support to manage it all.
+That is one of the use-cases for that we use a dependency framework.

 * **How does the Dagger work?** - [Learn from here](https://blog.mindorks.com/android-annotation-processing-tutorial-part-1-a-practical-approach) and [here]((https://www.youtube.com/watch?v=Grzqz-B3NWU))

 * **What is Component in Dagger?** - [Learn from here](https://www.youtube.com/watch?v=Grzqz-B3NWU)

+    Components are essentially the glue that holds everything together.
+They are a way of telling Dagger 2 what dependencies should be bundled together and made available to a given instance so they can be used.
+They provide a way for a class to request dependencies being injected through their @Inject annotation.

 * **What is Module in Dagger?** - [Learn from here](https://www.youtube.com/watch?v=Grzqz-B3NWU)

+    @Module annotated class defines a class that contributes to the dagger object graph.

 * **How does the custom scope work in Dagger?**